imageio/imageio/docs/development/index.rst

 create a new issue and we will help you get started.
 In particular, we are also extremely happy for any help with

+    - bugfixes,
     - improving our documentation,
     - improving our DevOp pipeline,
     - improving the design of our website,
-    - bugfixes,
+    - new backends/plugins,
-    - adding new backends/plugins.
+    - and new features.

 Check the relevant section below for a guide on how to get started in any of these areas.